mbueno-g/KGE---Tourism-in-Trento/README.md

-# ProjectRepositoryTemplate
+# Natural Tourism Knowledge Graph
-This is a template fort all the KGE projects repository.
-In general the structure of this repository has to be applied to every iTelos project.
+This project is created for the KGE subject at Univeristy of Trento, using the iTelos methodology.